dankamongmen/notcurses/README.md

 * *Q:* Using the C++ wrapper, how can I ensure that the `NotCurses` destructor is run when I return from `main()`?
 * *A:* As noted in the [C++ FAQ](https://isocpp.org/wiki/faq/dtors#artificial-block-to-control-lifetimes), wrap it in an artificial scope (this assumes your `NotCurses` is scoped to `main()`).

+* *Q:* How do I hide a plane I want to make visible later?
+* *A:* Either move it above and to the left of the screen (preventing resizes from making it visible), or place it underneath another (opaque) plane.

 ## Supplemental material

 ### Useful links